legenduzair/epic-expeditions/TESTING.md

   - Issue: When inputting the edit_review view URL directly in the search bar along with an expedition ID, any user could access that review without authentication.
   - Cause: The '@login_required' library was not inputted before the edit_review view in 'views.py' file.
   - Fix: I inserted '@login_required' before the function-based views in 'views.py' file of the reviews app.

+If you would like to traverse back to the README file, please click here - [README](https://github.com/legenduzair/epic-expeditions/blob/main/README.md)